How to Watch the Democratic Debate Tonight in Nevada

 Who is moderating?

-The debate will have five moderators: NBC anchor Lestor Holt, Meet the Press host Chuck Todd, NBC News White House correspondent Hallie Jackson, Noticias Telemundo correspondent Vanessa Hauc, and the Nevada Independent editor Jon Ralston.
+The debate will have five moderators: NBC anchor Lester Holt, Meet the Press host Chuck Todd, NBC News White House correspondent Hallie Jackson, Noticias Telemundo correspondent Vanessa Hauc, and the Nevada Independent editor Jon Ralston.

 What to watch for in Las Vegas

 The most obvious new factor in the ninth debate is the presence of Michael Bloomberg.
-Expect most of the primary veterans to come after the lucratively self-financed newcomer and his former status as a Republican, allegations of misogyny, and his support of stop-and-frisk — all of which has been under increased scrutiny in recent weeks.
+Expect most of the primary veterans to come after the lucratively self-financed newcomer and his former status as a Republican, allegations of misogyny, and his support of stop and frisk — all of which has been under increased scrutiny in recent weeks.
 Already, Senator Klobuchar has said that his presence at the debate would serve as an opportunity for him to face up to his record.
 “I don’t think you should be able to hide behind airwaves and huge ad buys,” Klobuchar said on Sunday.

 Meanwhile, Klobuchar and Pete Buttigieg will attempt to leverage their strong showings in Iowa and New Hampshire into further momentum nationwide — even if polling in Nevada and South Carolina suggests limited support moving forward in the primary.
 With disappointing finishes so far, Joe Biden and Elizabeth Warren are expected to be more aggressive toward the other candidates, looking to cull support from the Buttigieg or Sanders camps.
-And Sanders will make the case that he is the primary frontrunner that can handle Bloomberg’s massive spending in Super Tuesday states, then Trump beyond — a status in the field that’s reflected in his strong polling in Nevada.
+And Sanders will make the case that he is the primary front-runner who can handle Bloomberg’s massive spending in Super Tuesday states, then Trump beyond — a status in the field that’s reflected in his strong polling in Nevada.

 How many more of these things are there?

 At least two: CBS News and the Congressional Black Caucus will host the tenth debate in Charleston, South Carolina, next Tuesday, February 25 — ahead of the state’s primary on February 29.
 There’s also a debate scheduled for March 15 in Phoenix, Arizona, to be hosted by CNN, Univision, and the Congressional Hispanic Caucus.
-A twelfth primary debate is also possible, depending on how crowded the field still looks come late March.
+A 12th primary debate is also possible, depending on how crowded the field still looks come late March.